backstage/backstage/plugins/catalog/api-report.md

 import { Entity } from '@backstage/catalog-model';
 import { EntityListContextProps } from '@backstage/plugin-catalog-react';
 import { EntityOwnerPickerProps } from '@backstage/plugin-catalog-react';
+import { EntityPredicates as EntityPredicates_2 } from '@backstage/plugin-catalog-react';
 import { EntityPresentationApi } from '@backstage/plugin-catalog-react';
 import { EntityRefPresentation } from '@backstage/plugin-catalog-react';
 import { EntityRefPresentationSnapshot } from '@backstage/plugin-catalog-react';
+import { EntitySwitchCaseProps as EntitySwitchCaseProps_2 } from '@backstage/plugin-catalog-react';
+import { EntitySwitchProps as EntitySwitchProps_2 } from '@backstage/plugin-catalog-react';
 import { ExternalRouteRef } from '@backstage/core-plugin-api';
 import { HumanDuration } from '@backstage/types';
 import { IconComponent } from '@backstage/core-plugin-api';
 import { IndexableDocument } from '@backstage/plugin-search-common';
 import { InfoCardVariants } from '@backstage/core-components';
+import { isComponentType as isComponentType_2 } from '@backstage/plugin-catalog-react';
+import { isEntityWith as isEntityWith_2 } from '@backstage/plugin-catalog-react';
+import { isKind as isKind_2 } from '@backstage/plugin-catalog-react';
+import { isNamespace as isNamespace_2 } from '@backstage/plugin-catalog-react';
+import { isResourceType as isResourceType_2 } from '@backstage/plugin-catalog-react';
 import { JSX as JSX_2 } from 'react';
 import { Observable } from '@backstage/types';
 import { Overrides } from '@material-ui/core/styles/overrides';